 The economy grew 42 percent during the 1920s.
 The United States produced nearly half the world's output.
 That's because World War I destroyed most of Europe.
 New construction almost doubled, from $6.7 billion to $10.1 billion.
-Unemployment never rose above the natural rate of around 4 percent.
+Aside from the economic recession of 1920-21, where by some estimates unemployment rose to 11.7 percent, for the most part unemployment in the 1920s never rose above the natural rate of around 4 percent.

 Average income rose from $6,460 to $8,016 per person.
 But this prosperity wasn't distributed evenly.
 In 1922, the top 1 percent of the population received 13.4 percent of total income.
 By 1929, it earned 14.5 percent.